Non-Semisimple Extended Topological Quantum Field Theories: Even roots of unity

 A finite-dimensional ${U^H_q \sltwo}$-module ${V}$ is a \textit{weight module} if it is a semisimple ${U^H_q \frakh}$-module and if for every ${\lambda \in \C}$ and every ${v \in V}$ we have

-If we denote with ${\calC}$ the full subcategory of the linear category of finite-dimensional ${U^H_q \sltwo}$-modules whose objects are weight modules, then ${\calC}$ can be made into a ribbon linear category as follows: if ${V}$ and ${V'}$ are finite-dimensional weight ${U^H_q \sltwo}$-modules their braiding morphism is given by
+If we denote with ${\calC}$ the full subcategory of the linear category of finite-dimensional ${U^H_q \sltwo}$-modules whose objects are weight modules, then ${\calC}$ can be made into a ribbon linear category as follows: if ${V}$ and ${V'}$ are objects of $\calC$ their braiding morphism is given by

 for the linear maps ${R_{0,V,V'} : V \otimes V' \rightarrow V \otimes V'}$ and ${\tau_{V,V'} : V \otimes V' \rightarrow V' \otimes V}$ determined by

 for all ${v \in V}$, ${v' \in V'}$ satisfying